Published By Janet Gershen-Siegel at September 22nd, 2017

 They offer purchase financing, and also have a virtual MasterCard in order to facilitate funding your purchases.

 They can give you terms of 30 to 180 days.
 Behalf reports to all three of the big business CRAs: Dun & Bradstreet, Experian, and Equifax.
-That makes them extremely valuable for building business credit.
+So that makes them extremely valuable for building business credit.

 Find out why so many companies are using this to improve their business credit – and check out even more vendors (7!) to help you build business credit.